May 9, 2020

 Swings with a heft beside me as I go

-To pay the garden bed its first spring visit.
+To pay the garden bed out back a visit.

 Dead leaves that cluster in the rough, and stems